JPLDN/Learning-Journal-GP/README.md

 - What I did was, rearrange some of th objects and emptyobjects in the inspector, connecting so that it becomes a parent/child.
 - I had had to re-shape the hp bar since I found out that, duplicating an object, doesn't fully copy everything and that was what went wrong, so once I fixed the shape of the main HP Bar, it displayed in the scene and works how it should do.

+12/11/2024
+- Last week I finished the health system, and now this week, it's about my player taking damage.
+- I'll be experimenting i.e. taking damage from other objects (these objects will be playing as enemies/environmental objects i.e. spikes) and fall damage.
+- I began searching for a tutorial online.